SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 ### Controller Commands

-If you have configured one or more hardware controllers (Button Boxes and/or Stream Decks), you will have the possibility to trigger almost all commands for the Virtual Race Assistants and other functionalities of Simulator Controller with your hardware.
+If you have configured one or more hardware controllers (Button Boxes, Stream Decks or even your steering wheel), you will have the possibility to trigger almost all commands for the Virtual Race Assistants and other functionalities of Simulator Controller with your hardware.
 Sometimes it will be much more convinient (and faster) to tell Jona to plan the upcoming pitstop with a simple press of a button.
 You will find a complete overview and instructions on how to configure all those controller actions in the documentation about [Plugins & Modes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes) or you can use "Simulator Setup", which provides a graphical point and click environment to configure controller actions.

 Please note, that you can mix voice commands and commands triggered by the controller hardware freely, so choose your weapon depending on the current situation on the track.